howerj/libforth/MANUAL.md

 base.

 * "get\_word":

+Use top of stack as an index into string storage and store the next space delimited word there.

 * "strlen":

+Use top of stack as an index into string storage, compute that strings length and push the result to the variable stack.

 * "isnumber":

+Use top of stack as an index into string storage, test whether or not the string there is a number and push the result.

 * "strnequ":

+Pop two numbers of the variable stack, use both as indices into string storage and test whether they are equal or not, push zero if they are equal, one if they are not and two if the strings are too long (what is too long is defined in the source code).

 * "find":

 Find a word in the dictionary if it exists and push a pointer to that words